Bitteneite/bitten_restoboards/bit_m0116/readme.md

 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

 ## Assembling Instructions
+This section will cover the steps to build your PCB.
+A soldering iron and a pair of snippers will be required, but otherwise, it should be an easy journey ahead!

 1. Install the 1N4148 diodes into the PCB:
-	- Some diodes locations are dedicated to the M0118 layout!
+	- Some diode locations are dedicated to the M0118 layout!
+	- To secure the diode in place before soldering, try bending down the diode on the other side.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

 2. Place the Standoffs onto your RP2040 controller the "incorrect" way:
-	- This will minimize the height of your RP2040 and avoid clearance issues.
+	- This will minimize the height of your RP2040 controller and avoid clearance issues.
+	- You can just solder the 4 corners, for now.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

 3. Solder your RP2040 controller onto the PCB:
+	- Solder all the pins.
+The solder should flow into the RP2040 controller's pads.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

 4. Short each switch manually using a pair of tweezers: